I would like to know more about the clustering feature of PRTG. Can you give me an introduction and some basic information about clustering?

 How a PRTG Cluster Works

 A PRTG cluster consists of one Primary Master Node and one or more Failover Nodes.
-Each node is simply a full installation of PRTG Network Monitor which could perform the whole monitoring and alerting on its own.
+Each node is simply a full installation of PRTG Network Monitor that could perform the whole monitoring and alerting on its own.
 Nodes are connected to each other using two TCP/IP connections.
 They communicate in both directions and a single node only needs to connect to one other node to integrate into the cluster.

 Normal Cluster Operation